 Currently 23 countries fall into the highest category for child exposure to extreme high temperatures.
 This will rise to 33 countries by 2050 under the low emissions scenario and 36 countries under the very high emissions scenario.
-Burkina Faso, Chad, Mali, Niger, Sudan, Iraq, Saudi Arabia and India are among the countries expected to remain in the highest category in both scenarios.
+Burkina Faso, Chad, Mali, Niger, Sudan, Iraq, Saudi Arabia, India and Pakistan are among the countries likely to remain in the highest category in both scenarios.

 “The climate shocks of 2022 provided a strong wakeup call about the increasing danger hurtling towards us,” said Vanessa Nakate, climate activist and UNICEF Goodwill Ambassador.
 “Heatwaves are a clear example.
 As hot as this year has been in almost every corner of the world, it will likely be the coldest year of the rest of our lives.
 The dial is being turned up on our planet and yet our world leaders haven’t begun to sweat.
 The only option is for us to continue to turn up the heat - on them - to correct the course we are on.
 World leaders must do this at COP27 for children everywhere, but especially the most vulnerable children in the most affected places.
 Unless they take action, and soon, this report makes it clear that heatwaves will become even harsher than they are already destined to be.”

 UNICEF is calling on governments to: